errty112/Workshop-7/README.md

 Once you've assigned the texture, you should notice the cube is textured, but not _every_ face is mapped correctly.
 Your final task here is to fix the erroneous UV coordinates in `GenerateCube.cs`.
-This is somewhat tedious, as was manually figuring out vertex positions in previous weeks, but it's a great exercise for consolidating your understanding UV coordinates.
+This is somewhat tedious, as was manually figuring out vertex positions in [workshop 2](https://github.com/COMP30019/Workshop-2), but it's a great exercise for consolidating your understanding UV coordinates.

 <p align="center">
   <img src="Gifs/5-Texture.gif">